-Neil began to slowly change his inventory to vintage diamond jewelry and, by word-of-mouth, after a decade in Los Angeles he had established celebrity clientele and clients who were interested in buying important vintage jewels, some of which belonged to legendary Hollywood stars.
+Neil Lane’s diamond jewelry inventory began to slowly change to vintage diamond jewelry and, by word-of-mouth, after a decade in Los Angeles he had established celebrity clientele and clients who were interested in buying important vintage jewels; some of which belonged to legendary Hollywood stars.

 This was around the time when I personally met Neil Lane.
 In 1993, my colleague Penny Proddow and I were curating an exhibit at the Academy of Motion Picture Arts and Sciences based on our book, Hollywood Jewels, about the history of fine jewelry in the movies.
 When we reached out to the owner of Marlene Dietrich’s famous emerald and diamond bracelet, they said, “Sure we will lend them to you but we are sending them to Los Angeles via Neil Lane.”
 He was their trusted source.